 On and on droned Nathan, while hurriedly shuffling around the house, picking up files and papers he’d need at the office that day.

 I maintained my perch on the stool by the kitchen counter, watching his anxious movements, amazed at his endless foolishness.
 It wasn’t the first time I’d heard such rants from him, but it never ceased to amaze me nonetheless.
-What sparked this recent rant was my innocent plea for an electric kettle to prepare a meal for the little darling I was currently babysitting.
+What sparked this recent rant was my innocent plea for an electric kettle.
+I needed to prepare a meal for the little darling I was currently babysitting.

 I already knew arguing with him was an uphill battle.
 So I just counted one to fifty, and as usual, by the count of twenty he was done ranting.

 I scooped up the kettle, bid him goodbye and ran to the safety of my cooing little Eric.

 My name is Habika (don’t ask, won’t tell; let’s just say I have weird parents).
 I’m the only girl among four hefty male siblings.
 How I’d like to describe myself as a statuesque, model thin, oyibo-looking, classy girl-about-town.

 I’m a very short, slim, dark skinned gurl.
 Just 5ft2, can you imagine?